Puerto Rico has lost more than power. The vast majority of people have no clean water

 With no electricity, there's no power to run filtration systems and no power to pump water into homes.
 That means no clean water for drinking, bathing or flushing toilets.

-As of Monday afternoon, more than 837,000 customers of the Puerto Rico Aqueduct and Sewer Authority had no water service or were suffering significant interruptions, according to the government's emergency portal system.
+As of 10 a.m.
+ET on Tuesday, more than 760,000 customers of the Puerto Rico Aqueduct and Sewer Authority had no water service or were suffering significant interruptions, according to the government's emergency portal system.

 "Most of the rivers are too high," Pagán Crespo said during an interview with WKAQ 580 AM on Monday, El Nuevo Día reported.